Skip to content

 Step 4: Build the ROM

-After downloading the device-specific source code, use the lunch and make commands to build the ROM.
-For example, to build PixelOS for the device codenamed mojito with the build type set to user:
+After downloading the device-specific source code, use the breakfast and m commands to build the ROM.
+For example, to build PixelOS for the device codenamed xaga with the build type set to user:

 bash